Yda Hillis Addis: Personal life

-During the divorce Addis discovered that her attorney, Grant Jackson, was in duplicity with Storke.
+During the divorce Addis discovered that her attorney, Grant Jackson, was assisting Storke.
 Addis subsequently broke into Jackson's home one night carrying two .38 revolvers and threatened to shoot him.
 One bullet was fired, which passed through the floor.
 Jackson overpowered Addis and called for the police, and she was placed in jail.
 Addis spent eight months in prison.
-In February 1900 she was sentenced to serve a year in the Santa Barbara County Jail in a libel case.
+In February 1900, she was sentenced to serve a year in the Santa Barbara County Jail in a libel case.
 After serving ten months she was released in May 1900 with two months credit time.
 In June 1901 in the case of C.A.
 Storke vs Ada Storke order dismissing motion for new trial.

-When Addis was released, her divorce from Storke was not final and she requested alimony.
+When Addis was released from jail, her divorce from Storke was not final and she requested alimony.
 At this time Clara Shortridge Foltz stepped in briefly to defend Addis.
 Storke refused to pay the $500 a month that Addis requested and instead had Addis committed to an insane asylum.
 Addis later escaped from the asylum, and disappeared.

 While it was long assumed that Addis disappeared in 1901, with some sources claiming she was committed by Storke to an asylum, from which she escaped, research by Ashley C. Short suggests that Addis reinvented herself as Adelayda Hillis Jackson, taking a name from her mother's family and that of her purported second husband Grant Jackson while tacking on "Yda" to her new first name, and spent nearly thirty years in Texas (after perhaps living in San Francisco and México).
-Mainly residing in San Antonio, Jackson/Addis spent the last decade of her life committed in the state hospital in that city and died in 1941.
+Mainly residing in San Antonio, Adelayda Hillis Jackson spent the last decade of her life committed in the state hospital in that city and died in 1941.